UniversityHelsinkiTKTL/tmc-plugin-installation-guide/TmcPluginToExistingNetBeans.md

 Give the Username and Password that you gave during registration.

-Press the button "refresh list" and select from "Current course" s2013-cee
+Press the button "refresh list" and select from "Current course" the course you want to do.

 By pressing "ok" the assignment "projects" are downloaded to your computer.